Skip to main content

 Fixed fixings

-The fields at the top of the tab allow you to define relevant information for fixings.
+The fields at the top of the tab allow you to define schedule, percentage and other information for fixings.
+For more detailed descriptions of the fields, see Bond-related calculations.

 Calendar .
-The day count convention for the bond (see Day count convention).
+The day count convention for the bond.
 The day count is used to convert dates to a numeric representation for financial maths, and is the base for accrued interest and coupon calculations for bond.

 Frequency .
 The frequency (how often fixings are paid): Daily, Weekly, Every two weeks, Every four weeks, Every 13 weeks, Every 26 weeks, Every 52 weeks, Monthly, Every two months, Every three months, Every four months, Every six months, Annually or Once (zero-coupon bond).